Leonidas (chocolate maker): History

-Born in 1882 in Nigdi, Anatolia, Turkey, a politically and economically unstable region, Leonidas Georges Kestekides, of Greek heritage, made a living by selling "granitas", a kind of sorbet, and other sweets with his brother, Avraam.

-In 1900, he decided to move to the United States where he became a confectioner.
+Born in 1882 in Niğde, Turkey, Leonidas Georges Kestekides of Greek heritage made a living by selling 'granitas', a kind of sorbet, and other sweets alongside his brother, Avraam.
+In 1900, he decided to move to the United States.
+In 1910, Leonidas met Joanna Emelia Teerlinck.

-In 1910, Leonidas participated at the World Fair in Brussels, Belgium, where he won the bronze medal alongside the Greek delegation.
-While in Brussels, he met Joanna Emelia Teerlinck.

 Together, they moved to Ghent, where the International Exhibition was held in 1913.
-There he won the gold medal and opened his first tearoom at 34 Veldstraat.
+There, he won the gold medal and opened his first tearoom at 34 Veldstraat.